The International Women’s Day, 8 March 2021 is announced as “Women in leadership: Achieving an equal future in a

 Supporting community organizations to engaging customers on social media, global brands are getting behind International Women’s Day in new and innovative ways.
-From Calvin Klein’s provocative campaign for the Asian market to Netflix’s effort for making room for diversity, there are a range of different ways brands can lend their support to International Women’s Day.
+From Calvin Klein’s provocative campaign for the Asian market to Netflix’s effort for making room for diversity, there are different ways brands can lend their support to International Women’s Day.

-So, let’s take a closer look at the IWD projects created by famous brands:
+Let’s take a closer look at some outstanding IWD projects created in the previous years by famous brands:

 • Volkswagen – My Favourite Things